onelineoff/TreeDemo/README.md

 This is intended as a demo project, not for any practical use.
 It's meant to be production quality code as far as it goes, but there are assorted limitations, including:

-1. Persistence is done to the file system, which is not performant.
-2. Each docker container, or standalone Java application does not interact with other instances, and it is not safe for them to share the same persistence files.
+1. Each docker container, or standalone Java application does not interact with other instances, and it is not safe for them to share the same persistence files.
-3. All node information will be held in memory, so that is a limitation as to the size of the tree.
-4. Since the nodes are mutable, operations cannot necessarily be run in parallel without inconsistent information being returned.
-This project does **NOT** attempt to make the REST calls safe in a multi-user environment.
+2. The Neo4j database is embedded in the Java application.
+In a production system, the database would be run independently, and accessed through the Java driver.
+3. Spring Boot likes json.
+Supporting xml or other format would require additional work.

 # REST API